Own this profile? Request changes

 Description of Research Interests

-Developing animal cloning and genetic engineering technology in cattle and pigs for animal agriculture and biomedicine.
-My laboratory is also involved in research using embryonic stem cells as a possible treatment for neurodegenerative (Parkinson’s ALS and ALS) and vascular diseases.
+Developing livestock technology to address the needs of animal agriculture and human biomedicine.
+My laboratory is also involved in research using neural stem cells and exosomes as a possible treatment for stroke and neurodegenerative (Parkinson’s and ALS).

 Selected Recent Publications